 - Ongoing professional development opportunities, including:

-- Training on and experience with nonprofit industry standard software (Salesforce, Basecamp, etc.)
+- Training on and experience with nonprofit industry-standard software (Salesforce, Google Drive, etc.); and

-- Presentations and trainings aimed at development of professional workforce skills
+- Presentations and trainings aimed at the development of professional workforce skills; and

 This unpaid internship offers a flexible schedule with a 15-25 hours/week minimum commitment.
 This is chiefly a Monday through Friday internship, with occasional, infrequent evenings and weekends.
-Interns are expected to make a four-month commitment, which may be extended.
-This internship will begin in December, 2016 or January, 2017 and extend through May or June, 2016.
+Interns are expected to make at least a three-month commitment, which may be extended.
 While the position is not paid, we are happy to work with any academic requirements the intern may have to help them earn course credit for their efforts.

-Write a compelling cover letter and resume, and submit as PDFs using the form below.
+Write a compelling cover letter and resume including a link to your portfolio, and submit them as PDFs using the link provided below.
 Be sure to mention where you saw the internship advertised.
 Applications will be considered on a rolling basis until the position is filled.
 People of color and women are strongly encouraged to apply.
 The San Francisco Bicycle Coalition is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, age, religion, gender, sexual orientation or political orientation.